jose-d/radiation-toolbox-reader/docs/source/index.rst

 .. code-block:: python

-   from reader.safecast import SafecastReader as Reader
+   from radiation_toolbox_reader.safecast import SafecastReader as Reader

    with Reader(filename) as r:
        print(r.count())